Marie-Louise von Motesiczky Charitable Trust

 The Marie-Louise von Motesiczky Charitable Trust has been supporting Tate since 2012 when it presented the bulk of Marie-Louise’s personal papers.
 Since then the Trust has funded the cataloguing and digitisation of those papers, to which a final tranche has been added with almost all her surviving drawings and sketchbooks.
 Further funding supported a display in 2019-20 dedicated to the life and context of Marie-Louise in the Archive Gallery at Tate Britain, which has been renamed in her honour.

-A second strand of funding since 2018 has been the Emigré Art Archives Project, cataloguing and digitising material from archives at Tate that relate to the work of émigré artists, critics and art historians working in this country during the middle years of the twentieth century and beyond..
+Another strand of funding since 2018 has been the Emigré Art Archives Project, cataloguing and digitising material from archives at Tate that relate to the work of émigré artists, critics and art historians working in this country during the middle years of the twentieth century and beyond.
 The first phase was completed in 2023 covering material from the Polish-born artist Jankel Adler (1895-1948), the Czech art historian and critic J.P.
 Hodin (1905-95) and the curator and publisher David Mayor (b.1948), whose maternal grandmother was related to Marie-Louise.
 A ‘Show and Share’ day was held in the Hyman Kreitman Reading Rooms at Tate Britain on 27 January and an online symposium on 16 June 2023:

 www.tate.org.uk/whats-on/online-event/emigre-art-archives-symposium